kstenerud/dogma/dogma_v1.md

 ### Human readability

-The primary use case for KBNF is to describe text and binary grammars in a formalized way in documentation.
+The primary use case for Dogma is to describe text and binary grammars in a formalized way in documentation.
 Such a format must therefore be human-accessible, while also being concise and unambiguous.

 ### Better expressivity

 Binary formats tend to be structured in much more complicated ways than text formats in order to optimize for speed, throughput, or ease-of-processing.
 A metalanguage for describing such data will require much more expressivity than current metalanguages allow.
 Better expressivity reduces boilerplate and improves readability even in text format descriptions.

 * **Repetition**: Any expression can have repetition applied to it, for a specific number of occurrences or a range of occurrences.
 * **Bindings**: Some constructs (such as here documents or length delimited fields) require access to previously decoded values.
-KBNF supports assigning decoded values to variables.
+Dogma supports assigning decoded values to variables.
 * **Exclusion**: Sometimes it's easier to express something as "everything except for ...".
 * **Grouping**: Grouping expressions together is an obvious convenince that most other BNF offshoots have already adopted.
-* **Prose**: In many cases, the actual encoding of something is already well-known and specified elsewhere, or is too complex for KBNF to describe adequately.
+* **Prose**: In many cases, the actual encoding of something is already well-known and specified elsewhere, or is too complex for Dogma to describe adequately.
 Prose offers a free-form way to describe part of a grammar.
 * **Whitespace not significant**: Many BNF notations (including the original BNF) assign meaning to whitespace (for example: whitespace as concatenation, or linefeeds to mark the end of a rule).
 This is bad from a UX perspective because it makes things harder for a human to parse in many circumstances, and reduces the ways in which a rule can be expressed over multiple lines.

 ### Character set support

 Metalanguages tend to support only ASCII, with Unicode (encoded as UTF-8) generally added as an afterthought.
 This restricts the usefulness of the metalanguage, as any other character sets (many of which are still in use) have no support at all.

-KBNF can be used with any character set, and requires the character set to be specified as part of the grammar document header.
+Dogma can be used with any character set, and requires the character set to be specified as part of the grammar document header.

 ### Codepoints as first-class citizens